The Standard for Satellite Payloads

 Validated with Thales Alenia Space

 Run inference on-board, downlink insights instead of raw images.
 Same AI model, 20× smaller footprint, up to 37% faster inference.
-Saves USD 100K+ per satellite in downlink costs.

 Read more